wilsonadrilia/Portfolio/README.md

 4. Ariel Setiawan - 2201794574
 5. Jason Stanly Wingi - 2201795860
 #### Details:
 Employement project is the final project that i and my team made for Object Oriented Programming course at the 2nd Semester.
-This project required us to make an object oriented program that can run Employee Management System to do input, search, update, and delete data of the employee. **My contribution** in this project is to code half of the Employee section about input and update.
+This project required us to make an object oriented program that can run Employee Management System to do input, search, update, and delete data of the employee. **My Contribution** in this project is to code half of the Employee section about input and update.
 The details about the program will be shown in the galleries.
 #### Galleries:
 | Input         |
 | ------------- |